Oliwa: Oliwa abbey

 It is not exactly known when Oliwa was established.
 Archeological excavations suggest that the first settlement in this area was established in early Iron Age.
 The Cistercian Monks' tradition (unconfirmed by other sources) speaks of it as an early seat of power of the Pomeranian Princes.
 The name of this suspected burgh is unknown.

 The first mention of Oliwa dates to 1186 when the Cistercians established a monastery there.
 The Cistercian Monks named it Oliva, either derived from an older Slavic name or the biblical Mount of Olives or olive tree.
 The monks received a deed of ownership from Duke Sambor I of Pomerania in 1188.
 The deed encompassed a number of villages, including Oliwa which became a monastic village for long centuries to come.
 The village's history is directly linked to the development of the monastery.

 The village was raided by Old Prussians in 1224 (1226?) and 1234 (1236?) and by Teutonic Knights in 1246, 1247 and 1252.
 In 1308, the Polish coastal region was invaded by the Margraviate of Brandenburg, and in 1309 it was captured and occupied by the Teutonic Knights in 1309 after the Teutonic takeover of Gdańsk, however, Poland made attempts to regain the region.
 In 1350, the monastery suffered a fire.
-In 1433, there were incursions of Hussites during the Polish–Teutonic War of 1431–1435.
+In 1433, there were incursions of Hussites during the Hussite expedition to the Baltic.
 In 1454, King Casimir IV Jagiellon reincorporated the territory to the Kingdom of Poland.
 The subsequent Thirteen Years' War ended in 1466 with a peace treaty, confirming the reincorporation of Oliwa to Poland.
 Oliwa was a private church village of the local monastery, administratively located in the Gdańsk County in the Pomeranian Voivodeship.

+In 1587 Sigismund III Vasa swore the pacta conventa in Oliwa prior to his coronation as King of Poland.
 In 1588, 1653 and 1709 Oliwa was hit by epidemics.
 During the Polish–Swedish War of 1626–1629, Oliwa was invaded by Sweden in 1626, and the Battle of Oliwa was fought nearby in 1627, considered one of the greatest victories in the history of the Polish Navy.
 Oliwa was invaded by Sweden once again in 1656, and the Swedish war against Poland ended with the Treaty of Oliwa signed in the village in 1660.
-Oliwa was devastation once again during the War of the Polish Succession in 1733–1734.
+Oliwa was devastated once again during the War of the Polish Succession in 1733–1734.

 As a result of the First Partition of Poland in 1772 Oliwa became part of Prussia, at that time it was inhabited by about 500 people and counting approximately 70 buildings.
 The Prussians confiscated all of the Cistercian Monks' possessions.
 The abbey prior received a salary and the monastery received financial reparations.
 In 1804 Oliva became an administrative headquarters for the surrounding villages and the administrator settled in the former abbey gatehouse.